cinarrtolga/Challenge-Phonebook-Api/ReadME.md

-# About Project
+# About Web Api
 I developed this web api project for a online phonebook.
 It is working via phone number.
+Token Authorization is working with user from [Tbl_WebApi_Users] Because of that, you should add a user for authentication when you run it first.
 After token authorization, you can access all methods.
 I added swagger for easy to use.

 # Installation
 Update database path from [DataAccess.Concrete.EntityFramework.DatabaseContext] file and then run as follows command in DataAccess project root path.